konfirm/node-alphabet/README.md

 Immutable alphabet, usable in situations where a fixed set of unique characters is to be allowed and needs to be trusted to remain the exact same.
 The implementation provides a lot of functionality already provided by string values, with the added benefit that an Alphabet instance is guaranteed to contains only unique characters, and is validated for it only once.

-As of version [Unreleased] Alphabet supports Unicode alphabets.
+As of version 3.0 Alphabet supports Unicode alphabets.
 If Unicode alphabets were used with prior versions, this may have lead to issues with the semantics of the various methods and even the length property.

 ## Installation